$1.39 Billion in Sales Expected for Syneos Health, Inc. (NASDAQ:SYNH) This Quarter

-Equities research analysts expect Syneos Health, Inc. (NASDAQ:SYNH – Get Rating) to announce sales of $1.39 billion for the current quarter, according to Zacks.
-Five analysts have provided estimates for Syneos Health’s earnings.
-The highest sales estimate is $1.39 billion and the lowest is $1.38 billion.
-Syneos Health posted sales of $1.28 billion in the same quarter last year, which suggests a positive year over year growth rate of 8.6%.
-The business is expected to issue its next quarterly earnings results on Monday, January 1st.
+Brokerages expect Syneos Health, Inc. (NASDAQ:SYNH – Get Rating) to report $1.39 billion in sales for the current quarter, according to Zacks Investment Research.
+Five analysts have issued estimates for Syneos Health’s earnings, with the lowest sales estimate coming in at $1.38 billion and the highest estimate coming in at $1.39 billion.
+Syneos Health reported sales of $1.28 billion in the same quarter last year, which indicates a positive year over year growth rate of 8.6%.
+The business is expected to report its next earnings report on Monday, January 1st.

-On average, analysts expect that Syneos Health will report full year sales of $5.66 billion for the current financial year, with estimates ranging from $5.61 billion to $5.71 billion.
-For the next financial year, analysts anticipate that the firm will report sales of $6.14 billion, with estimates ranging from $6.05 billion to $6.22 billion.
-Zacks’ sales averages are an average based on a survey of analysts that cover Syneos Health.
+On average, analysts expect that Syneos Health will report full-year sales of $5.66 billion for the current year, with estimates ranging from $5.61 billion to $5.71 billion.
+For the next fiscal year, analysts forecast that the firm will report sales of $6.14 billion, with estimates ranging from $6.05 billion to $6.22 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Syneos Health.

-Syneos Health (NASDAQ:SYNH – Get Rating) last issued its quarterly earnings data on Friday, April 29th.
+Syneos Health (NASDAQ:SYNH – Get Rating) last announced its earnings results on Friday, April 29th.
 The company reported $1.01 earnings per share for the quarter, topping the consensus estimate of $0.95 by $0.06.
-Syneos Health had a net margin of 4.54% and a return on equity of 13.33%.
-The firm had revenue of $1.34 billion for the quarter, compared to analysts’ expectations of $1.32 billion.
-During the same quarter in the prior year, the business earned $0.66 EPS.
+The business had revenue of $1.34 billion during the quarter, compared to the consensus estimate of $1.32 billion.
+Syneos Health had a return on equity of 13.33% and a net margin of 4.54%.
 The business’s quarterly revenue was up 10.5% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.66 EPS.

+Several institutional investors have recently bought and sold shares of SYNH.
+Signaturefd LLC raised its holdings in Syneos Health by 328.6% during the fourth quarter.
+Signaturefd LLC now owns 240 shares of the company’s stock worth $25,000 after purchasing an additional 184 shares during the last quarter.
+Jackson Grant Investment Advisers Inc. acquired a new position in shares of Syneos Health in the first quarter worth $26,000.
+Clearstead Advisors LLC acquired a new position in shares of Syneos Health in the third quarter worth $28,000.
+Independence Bank of Kentucky acquired a new position in shares of Syneos Health in the first quarter worth $28,000.
+Finally, AllSquare Wealth Management LLC acquired a new position in shares of Syneos Health in the third quarter worth $31,000.
+Hedge funds and other institutional investors own 98.38% of the company’s stock.

 Syneos Health, Inc provides biopharmaceutical outsourcing solutions company in North America, Europe, the Middle East, Africa, the Asia-Pacific, and Latin America.
 It operates through two segments, Clinical Solutions and Commercial Solutions.
 The Clinical Solutions segment offers services for the development of diagnostics, drugs, biologics, devices, and digital therapeutics in the Phase I to IV of clinical development.